pytorch/ao/torchao/quantization/README.md

 ### Quantization Primitives
 We used to have different quantize and dequantize operators for quantization with different granularities.
 But in the end these can all be expressed with a `block_size` argument with different settings, so we unified existing quant primitives to `choose_qparams_affine`, `quantize_affine` and `dequantize_affine` that can represent symmetric/asymmetric per tensor/channel/token/channel_group quantization, this can be used to implement the unified quantized tensor subclass.

+Note: these primitive ops supports two "types" of quantization, distinguished by whether `zero_point` is in floating point domain or integer domain.
+See docstrings for `choose_qparams` for more details.

 ### Quantized Tensor Subclass
 We also have a unified quantized tensor subclass that implements how to get a quantized tensor from floating point tensor and what does it mean to call linear ops on an instance of the tensor, e.g. `F.linear` and `aten.addmm`, with this we could dispatch to different operators (e.g. `int4mm` op) based on device (cpu, cuda) and quantization settings (`int4`, `int8`) and also packing formats (e.g. format optimized for cpu int4 mm kernel)

+#### Layouts
+We extended the `layout` concept to represent different packing formats for a tensor. `AffineQuantizedTensor` supports `plain` and `tensor_core_tiled` layout. `plain` layout is used for `int8_weight_only` and `int8_dynamic_activation_int8_weight` and also as a default layout. `tensor_core_tiled` layout is used for `int4_weight_only` quantization and is packing the weights in a format that is compatible with tinygemm [int4mm](https://github.com/pytorch/pytorch/blob/39357ba06f48cda7d293a4995aa5eba2a46598b5/aten/src/ATen/native/native_functions.yaml#L4138) kernels.

 ### Quantization Flow Example
 Let's use int4 weight only quantization that's targeting tinygemm int4 weight only quantized matmul